Linearized supergravity with a dynamical preferred frame: Calculus in superspace

 \eseq We focus only on the part of the variations proportional to $L_\b$; the terms with $\bar L_{\dot\b}$ are obtained by complex conjugation.
 For example, from the second column of Table~\ref{tab:1} one reads,

 where $\simeq$ stands, as usual, for `equal up to a total derivative'.

-A linear combination of operators with a vector of coefficients $X$ solves the system of equations, \be \cdot X=0\;, \ee where ${\cal M}$ is the matrix of Table~\ref{tab:1} (\ref{tab:2}) for the $CP$-even (odd) sector respectively.
+A gauge invarinat linear combination of operators with a vector of coefficients $X$ corresponds to a solution of the system of equations, \be \cdot X=0\;, \ee where ${\cal M}$ is the matrix of Table~\ref{tab:1} (\ref{tab:2}) for the $CP$-even (odd) sector respectively.
 In the case of $CP$-even operators a non-trivial solution of this system exists and is parameterized by two free variables.
 The corresponding invariant action is presented in the main text.
 For the $CP$-odd case Eq.~(\ref{MX}) has only a trivial solution, $X=0$. \begin{landscape} \end{landscape}